The Chagra: A Model for Sustainable Agriculture in the Amazon

 Chagras are designated parcels of terrain where indigenous communities of the Amazon rainforest cultivate food based on traditional knowledge about biological and spiritual ecological relationships.

-Oct 4, 2024By Juan Sebastián Gómez-García, MA Ethnochoreology and Anthropology of Dance
+Oct 4, 2024By Juan Sebastián Gómez-García, MA in Dance Knowledge, Practice and Heritage

 chagra sustainable agriculture amazon